 If a runner takes a wrong turn, the runner is required to go back to the spot where they got off course before continuing on.

-Racers must make their presence known at all Time Stations located in fixed locations along the route, where their times will be recorded.
+Racers must make their presence known at all Time Stations located at fixed locations along the route, where their times will be recorded.

 If a racer withdraws, he/she or his/her crew must contact Race Headquarters or a Time Station immediately.
 Name, reason for withdrawal, time of withdrawal, and miles completed must be stated.
-All racers and crew who drop are encouraged to come to the finish line and post-race events to greet and celebrate with their fellow racers and crew.
+All racers and crew who drop out are encouraged to come to the finish line and to our post-race events to celebrate with their fellow racers and crew.

-The Race Director and Hancock Shaker Village, has ultimate authority in regards to all rules, their interpretation, and their enforcement.
+The Race Director and Hancock Shaker Village has ultimate authority in regards to all rules, their interpretation, and their enforcement.
 There is no appeals committee or appeals process.

 - For GPS purposes, Hancock Shaker Village is located at: